Backbone81/membership/README.md

 - The performance characteristics of the gossip queue is suboptimal.
 When creating a cluster with 16k members, the creating of the cluster alone without any gossip takes excessive amount of time.
 Look into a ringbuffer implementation.
-- Replicate the benchmarks about reliability of the protocol from the SWIM paper and papers improving it to have a comparison between implementations.
-  - Parameters for SWIM benchmarks: indirect pings K=1, protocol period 2 sec, dissemination periods 3 * log(N+1) for
-    gossip and suspect timeout
-  - Message Load: Messages send and received for any group member, measured over 40 protocol periods. up to a group size of 55 members.
-Expectation: 2.0.
-Note that send and receive are not handled as separate messages.
-  - Average first detection: group size to protocol periods until anyone detects an outage.
-  - Latency of spread: Group size to protocol periods until infection happens. calculate median infection time
-  - Suspicion time-out: Group size to protocol periods
-  - Failure Detection False Positives: 10% packet drop, add 17 processes one after the other.
-Protocol periods to group size (87 protocol periods).
 - Provide an auto round-trip timeout which is derived from the 99th percentile of past network messages and use +10%
 - Support more than one direct probes during the protocol period